skychil/kombol/README.md

 In time vendors will hopefully make this process cheaper and easier.

 I created wonderful hardware, but it's not perfect.
-I would prefer a keyboard that was:
+A better keyboard would be:
  * Full wireless
  * Lower profile
  * Lighter weight
  * More portable
  * More durable
-and had
+and have
  * Easily adjustable tent & tilt
  * Integrated wrist rests

 Something like a cross between a Kyria/Elora and a GergoPlex Heavy.

-The real innovation is in the layout I created.
+The real innovation here is in the layout I created.
 I love using it, and I share it here with the hope it will inspire you when you design your own layout.
 </details>